← Back to home

 • Azure: Configure credentials with azure/login

-• A param-map.json committed to your repository
+• An envilder.json committed to your repository

 The GitHub Action only supports pull mode (no push).